 The first thing you will notice about these opulent rooms is that they are surprisingly sparse.
 This is because, unlike domestic rooms, the State Apartments were used for audiences and meetings.

 Courtiers and visitors stood in the presence of royalty, so there was no need for the sorts of furniture you normally find in a home.

 However, these rooms contain many sculptures and works of art, such as the terracotta busts of George II and his wife Queen Caroline, made by Michael Rysbrack in 1738 and 1739.

-The Presence Chamber is where the monarch received courtiers, ministers and foreign ambassadors.
-The fireplace is surrounded by limewood carvings by Grinling Gibbons.
-They include cherubs that were originally painted white.
+The monarch received courtiers, ministers and foreign ambassadors here in The Presence Chamber.
+The fireplace is surrounded by limewood carvings by Grinling Gibbons, including cherubs that were originally painted white.

 Take a photo on the spot where a magnificent throne canopy would once have been located.

 The Privy Chamber was one of Queen Caroline's favourite entertaining spaces.